bendnorman/DOB-elevator-complaints/README.md

 Average No Violation Accuracy: 0.57

 The DOB ordering was slightly better than the random ordering.
-This confirms the idea that the DOB has some intuition into which complaints to prioritize.
+This confirms the idea that the DOB has some intuition into which complaints to prioritize but shows there is a lot of room for improvemnt.

 ## Can we do a better job prioritizing complaints?
 To improve on the ordering of inspection on a given day, I first calculated the number of previous complaints and violations associated with the building of a given complaint.
 I also calculated the ratio of previous violations to previous complaints.
 I calculated the priority score ordering the complaints using these three metrics and found the violation ratio to be the most effective.